 On a regular basis, United Way of Denton County examines the many competing needs of our community by performing a Community Needs Assessment.
 The data and narrative identified by this document play a crucial role in determining United Way of Denton County's strategic direction.
 Between major updates, United Way of Denton County keeps our finger on the pulse of our community by updating secondary data as it is released by other agencies and organizations.
 Follow the link below to view our most current Community Needs Assessment documents.

 Armed with the data and narrative identified by our Community Needs Assessment, United Way of Denton County follows a dual strategy in order to accomplish our mission of improving lives in Denton County.
-Where services already exist, we partner with existing agencies to amplify their effects through smart, targeted investments in our Partner Agencies.
+Where services already exist, we partner with existing agencies to amplify their effects through smart, targeted investments in our Partner Agencies, in local Impact Grants and via direct service Programs.
 Where services don't already exist, we draw community stakeholders to the table as equals in Collective Impact Initiatives, collaborative efforts where United Way of Denton County serves as the backbone of a community effort to create positive change.
-Read more about both parts of our dual strategy:
+Read more about our dual strategy:

 What is the difference between United Way of Denton County and United Way Worldwide?